 I actually felt quite angry after I watched this film because it's annoying low-level indie rubbish like this which actually holds back the British Film Industry from succeeding internationally.
 Films like this have no discernible audience and so are doomed to fail even before they are made.
 As long as Britain keeps making rubbish small-scale, low-ambition films like this then we will never move on and have a strong industry which doesn't need American finance to survive all the time.

-And just to really annoy me further the gorgeous and talented Kate Ashfield was completely underused and wasted and was just required to play a simpering idiot to the odious character of Aiden Gillen - the nasty, ugly one from 'queer as folk'.
-He's also a terrible actor.
+And just to really annoy me further the talented Kate Ashfield was completely underused and wasted and was just required to play a simpering idiot to the odious character of Aiden Gillen.
+He's OK in 'The Wire' and 'Game of Thrones' but terrible in this film.

-This was a complete waste of time for all concerned and the only bit worth watching was the bizarre sight of Adam & Joe trundling in as if they'd walked into the wrong film!
-Anyone thinking of watching this film - don't bother!
+This was a complete waste of time for all concerned and the only bit worth watching was the bizarre sight of comedians Adam & Joe trundling in as if they'd walked into the wrong film!
+Anyone thinking of watching this film - do yourself a favour and simply don't bother!

 This Scottish thriller was described as the British 'se7en' but sadly I